 top of page

-Design systems and style guides are related, but they're not the same and neither of them are brand guidelines, either.
-We break it down.
+Design systems and style guides are related, but they're not the same.

 Profile picture of Nick Babich

 “Design system” and “style guide” are two of the most common terms in design.
-When designers discuss a product, they often mention one or another during the conversation.
-Although both terms are not new, there are still a lot of misunderstandings regarding what exactly they mean.
-This article explains design system vs style guide, what design features each has, and how product teams can utilize both to make their design process more efficient.
+When designers discuss web design and branding, they often mention one or the other.
+And although neither term is new, there’s still a lot of confusion regarding what they mean and how they differ.

 What is a design system?